Doctor of Occupational Therapy

 This course addresses teaching and learning, leadership, and change theories integral to occupational therapy education and leadership.
 Students will analyze frameworks that support teaching and learning in the practice and education settings, as well as leadership approaches that support development across settings.
-Students will design an education module related to the Doctoral Capstone Experience and deliver a community or professional education module.
+Students will design an education module related to the Doctoral Capstone Experience and deliver a community or professional education presentation.

 OCCT 7021.
 Level 1 Fieldwork: Adult.
 1 Credit Hour.

 Students will apply knowledge gained across the curriculum to practice in areas of occupation, performance skills, performance patterns, client factors, activity demands, and contexts with populations through directed observation and participation in practice settings related to adult services.
 Students will apply evidence-based practice and clinical reasoning through course assignments.

 OCCT 7022.
 Level II Fieldwork A. 9 Credit Hours.